John-PaulX/Job-Tracker/README.md

 ## 💡 What I Learned Building This

-- Building REST APIs with Spring Boot following layered architecture
+- Building REST APIs with Spring Boot following 3-layer architecture
+- Implementing JWT-based authentication with Spring Security
+- Secure password storage using BCrypt hashing
-- Using Spring Data JPA and Hibernate for database operations without writing raw SQL
+- Using Spring Data JPA and Hibernate for database operations
+- Global exception handling with @RestControllerAdvice
-- Connecting a JavaScript frontend to a Java backend using Fetch API
+- Connecting frontend to backend using JavaScript Fetch API
-- HTTP methods — GET, POST, PUT, PATCH, DELETE and when to use each
-- Git version control and pushing projects to GitHub
-- Handling CORS to allow frontend-backend communication
+- Environment variable configuration for local and production
-- Deploying Spring Boot applications to cloud platforms
+- Deploying a Spring Boot application to Railway cloud platform
-- Using environment variables for secure production configuration
-- Setting up CI/CD pipeline using GitHub + Railway
-- Debugging production API issues
+- Git version control and GitHub for source code management

 ---

 ## 🚀 Future Improvements

-- Add user authentication with Spring Security and JWT tokens
+- Add user-specific applications (each user sees only their own)
 - Email notifications when interview is scheduled
 - Export applications to PDF or Excel
-- Add pagination for large number of applications
+- Pagination for large number of applications
+- Password reset via email
+- Google OAuth login

 ---

 ## 👤 Author

 **John Paul**
-📧 johnpaulgummadi@gmail.com
 💻 [GitHub Profile](https://github.com/John-PaulX)

 ---